yujunz/gitlab.com-runbooks/howto/about-gitlab-com.md

 - node-exporter (there are no other exporters, we do not ship logs anywhere)
 - secrets in gitlab-vault (tls certs)
 - nginx
-- nginx config for about-src.gitlab.com (contains config for about.gitlab.com, review apps and redirects within about.gitlab.com)
+- `about-src.gitlab.com` nginx config, contains config for review apps (which use `<branch_name>.about-src.gitlab.com`) as well as for `about.gitlab.com` and redirects within `about.gitlab.com`
-- nginx config for redirects (redirects for four old links, almost never changes)
+- `redirects` nginx config, it redirects four old links, almost never changes
 - gitlab-runner (only installs the package, gitlab-runner config or gitlab-runner register command are not managed with Chef!)
 - cron to prune review apps